erikdubois/Ultimate-Linux-Mint-17.3/README.md

 Plank
 ------------------
 Start plank from the menu.
 Right-click the plank and choose preferences and put in on top.
-I choose as theme transparent.
+I choose a transparent theme.
 But there are more themes out there if you want.
 If you want to autostart this everytime.
 Type in the menu " startup".
 Start startup applications.